Estimation of Grouped Time-Varying Network Vector Autoregression Models: Time-varying network VAR and latent groups

-In the homogenous or grouped linear network VAR \citep[e.g.,][]{ZPLLW17, CFZ22}, the so-called nodal effect is often incorporated in the model formulation.
-Hence, we may extend model (\ref{eq2.1}) to
+In contrast to the fully heterogenous network VAR model \citep[e.g.,][]{YSM24}, our model achieves substantial dimension reduction, reducing the number of unknown coefficient functions to $K_0^2+K_0$ which is finite (as $K_0$ is assumed to be fixed).
+In the homogenous or grouped linear network VAR \citep[e.g.,][]{ZPLLW17, CFZ23, ZXF23}, the so-called nodal effect is often incorporated in the model formulation.
+Hence, we may further extend model (\ref{eq2.1}) to

-where $Z_i$ is a $p$-dimensional vector of node-specific exogenous covariates and $\gamma(\cdot)$ is a vector of smooth coefficient functions.
-Since $Z_i$ are node-specific covariates, we do not need to further assume heterogeneity on $\gamma(\cdot)$.
+where $Z_i$ is a $p$-dimensional vector of node-specific exogenous covariates and $\gamma_{g_i}(\cdot)$ is a vector of smooth coefficient functions.
 Letting $\{Z_i\}$ be independent of $\{\varepsilon_{i,t}\}$, the model framework and methodology developed in the sequel can be extended to tackle (\ref{eq2.3}) with slight modification.
-However, for notational simplicity, we mainly focus on model (\ref{eq2.1}) or (\ref{eq2.2}) throughout the paper.
+However, for notational simplicity, we mainly focus on model (\ref{eq2.1}) without the nodal effect throughout the paper.